Bird-of-Paradise Is the Stunning Plant Your Garden Is Missing

 Stunning doesn't even begin to describe this tropical plant.
 Bird-of-paradise is a flowering perennial in the family Strelitziaceae and the genus Strelitzia.
 It's native to South Africa but is now grown widely in North and South America too.
 It's an evergreen plant with a notable calling card in the form of eye-catching blooms, which appear throughout the year, and, in the right environment, can bloom all year long.

 Bird-of-paradise (Strelitzia sp.) thrives in partial shade with regular water.
-According to The Southern Living Garden Book, "Bird-of-paradise is a good planting for poolside.
+According to The New Southern Living Garden Book, "Bird-of-paradise is a good planting for poolside.
 The plants produce no litter and withstand some splashing."
 They're also resistant to grazing deer and can withstand temperatures that drop below freezing.
 After frost, Strelitzia species do usually recover, though they can take their time in doing so.

 Strelitzia nicolai, also known as giant bird-of-paradise, can grow to heights of 30 feet tall and wide.
 It produces big foliage—the leaves can reach lengths of 5 to 10 feet.
 It also produces distinctive flowers, but the blooms' colors aren't as bright as those found on S. reginae.
-Both S. nicolai and S. reginae are beautiful additions to gardens.
-Once you plant them, each time you look out your window, you just might think you've caught a glimpse of a tropical bird from a far-flung locale paying you a visit.
+It's hardy to zones 10 to 11.

 These beautiful flowers are a glimpse of paradise in the garden.
 Do you have any in your backyard?